bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

 This function lets you write messages to your log files.
-You must supply one of three "levels" in the first parameter, indicating what type of message it is (debug, error, info), with the message itself in the second parameter.
+You must supply one of three "levels" in the first parameter, indicating what type of message it is (debug, info, error), with the message itself in the second parameter.
 Example::

 	if ($some_var == "")